kide-vm/kide/lib/sof/README.md

 I started with yaml, which is nice in that it has a solid implementation, reads and writes, handles arbitrary objects, handles graphs and is a sort of readable text format.

-But the sort of started to get to me, because
+But the "sort of" started to get to me, because

-1) it's way to verbose (long files, object groups over many pages) and
+- 1) it's way to verbose (long files, object groups over many pages) and
-2) does not allow for (easy) ordering.
+- 2) does not allow for (easy) ordering.
-Also it was placing references in weird (first seen) places.

 To fix this i started on Sof, with an eye to expand it.